xemasiv/fugitive/ARCHITECTURE.md

 * The `sha224` function from `js-sha256` library is selected for now since albeit not being a cryptography expert myself, a decent research I've done shows that it's reliable enough - and if you've got better, convincing suggestions on alternatives I'm really open for it.
 * https://latacora.singles/2018/04/03/cryptographic-right-answers.html
 * https://crypto.stackexchange.com/a/15155

+## Optimizing Peer Discovery

+#### Solution # 2: Pair clients with nearby clients

+* Since the server does the pairing of clients, the server can further optimize by figuring out which potential peers are nearby a client, and just pairing them both.
+* We can do this in our server by using the client IP Addresses to figure their approximate locations and applying basic arithmetic to figure out the best matches.